 Must see is the Santa Cruz Cathedral Basilica.
 The Santa Cruz Basilica is one of the nine basilicas in Kerala.
 The church is very beautiful and is one of the finest churches in India.

 The Dutch Palace museum is a must to get some insight into history.
 The museum hosts the paintings of Ramayana in the museum are from the 17th century.
 It was surely my most favourite place in Kochi.

 - The entrance fee to see the museum is INR 5.

 I really did not know that Kochi is famous for its spices.
 I was in awe when I visited the warehouse.
 And this is a great place to buy spices at cheaper prices.

-There are so many churches and so I visited one more which is the Orthodox Church.
+There are so many churches in Kochi and I visited one more church other than the Santa Cruz Basilica which is the Orthodox Church.

-To the above list, I would add watching a Kathakali performance, even though I did not have enough time to watch a show.
-The Kathakali performance can be booking using the Kathakali Centre.
+- To the above list, I would add watching a Kathakali performance, even though I did not have enough time to watch a show.
+The Kathakali performance can be booked using the Kathakali Centre website.

 Is it safe for solo female travelers?